efguydan/Blood-Donor-Blood-Bank-Finder/README.md

-## Blood Bank and Blood Donor Finder
+## Blood Donors and Banks Finder

- This is the repository for Ejemudaro Efe Daniel's CSC 503 / 504 Project
+Blood Donors and Banks Finder is an Android Application designed to effectively match Blood Seekers such as Hospitals with Blood Providers such as Hospitals.
+Private Blood Banks can act as both a Blood Provider and Blood Seeker

 ### Code Formatting
-Code Formatting is done with the gradle spotless plugin. other settings for the plugin can be configured in [spotless.gradle](spotless.gradle).
-To format code, run
+Code Formatting is done with the gradle *spotless* plugin. other settings for the plugin can be configured in [spotless.gradle](spotless.gradle).
+To format code, run ./gradlew spotlessApply